HNU209/RealLight/README.md

 # RealLight

-[RealLight](https://github.com/HNU209/RealLight) is a signal optimization algorithm based on reinforcement learning.
-This algorithm can be used in a wide range of networks at scale and in order to optimize the signal in a realistic way, it obtains the information of the network through CCTV.
-The proposed RealLight has the advantage that it can be used in a realistic and diverse road network compared to the existing reinforcement learning-based signal optimization algorithm.
-RealLight's performance verified the best results in terms of vehicle travel time when compared to the existing state-of-the-art algorithm.
-In addition, RealLight can be used even if each intersection has a different signal table by placing a separate agent.
-Furthermore, in order to optimize the realistic signal, it is learned not to be involved in the number of lanes or the direction of movement by lanes.
-The picture below shows the part where the RealLight algorithm can obtain the information of the network through CCTV.
+[RealLight](https://github.com/HNU209/RealLight) is a reinforcement learning-based signal optimization algorithm designed to operate effectively across large-scale and complex road networks.
+This algorithm can be used in a wide range of networks at scale and in order to optimize the signal in a realistic way, it obtains the information of the network through surveillance cameras.
+Compared to existing reinforcement learning-based traffic signal control algorithms, RealLight offers greater applicability to diverse and realistic urban networks.
+Its performance has been validated by demonstrating superior results in terms of vehicle travel time against state-of-the-art algorithm.
+A Key advantage of RealLight is its flexibility: it supports heterogeneous signal settings by deploying a separate agent at each intersection, allowing it to handle intersections with different signal tables.
+Moreover, RealLight is trained to optimize traffic signals without relying on specific lane counts or directional movements, enhancing its generalization.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/f06d5228-2fed-45e1-9036-66b8b40106b2">